collective/collective.developermanual/source/forms/vocabularies.rst

         @param context: Form context object.

-        @return: SimpleVocabulary containg all areas as terms.
+        @return: SimpleVocabulary containing all areas as terms.
         """

-        # Get catalog brain objects of all accommondation content
+        # Get catalog brain objects of all accommodation content
-        accommondations = context.queryAllAccommondation()
+        accommodations = context.queryAllAccommodation()

         # Extract getArea index from the brains
-        areas = [ a["getArea"] for a in accommondations ]
+        areas = [ a["getArea"] for a in accommodations ]
-        # result will contain tuples (term, title) of accetable items
+        # result will contain tuples (term, title) of acceptable items
         result = []

         # Create a form choice "do not filter"